Check out this article with phone interview questions and answers!

 3. What are you looking for in your next role?

 Depending on where you are in your career, you can answer this question in a couple different ways.
-In general, they are looking to hear a response that aligns your goals with the role’s responsibilities and the company’s mission.
+In general, they are looking to hear a response that aligns your goals with the role’s responsibilities.
+They also want to make sure it connects to the company mission.

 If you are interviewing for your first job out of college, try a response like this:

 “I am looking to start my professional career in a position where I can learn a lot about the field and continue to grow my strengths.
 I also want to combine my love of product design with helping people find great homes, which is why I am interested in working at a place like [this company].
-I am also looking for a role that includes opportunities for professional growth, which I know is one of the great benefits at this company.”
+My next role will also hopefully include opportunities for professional growth, which I know is one of the great benefits at this company.”

 If you are interviewing for a new position, make sure to keep your response positive: